 Following your procedure, you may feel crampy and achy, but this is normal.
 At the discretion of your doctor, after a few days to a week, you should be able to resume normal activities and participate in your daily routines, though it is advised to abstain from unprotected sex to prevent unintended pregnancy.

-Interested in learning more about egg freezing and other fertility treatments?
+Interested in learning more about egg freezing and other fertility treatments at NYC, Queens, and Long Island?
 Contact us to schedule a consultation with one of our Garden OB/GYN fertility and family planning experts.